Year 6: Blog items

 7, 7.25, 7.50, 7.75, 8, 8.25, etc

 • Each child has their own tables target which they should know.
-The Sumdog challenge may relate to their target but this week we have focused on 4s, 6s and 8s.
+The Sumdog challenge may relate to their target but this week we have focused on 4s and 8s, which will be great practice for the future.

 • (Every Tuesday there is a tables test).